withastro/astro/.changeset/wise-bulldogs-jump.md

 'astro': patch
 ---

-Improve mdx files invalid frontmatter errors by displaying file name
+Improves error reporting for invalid frontmatter in MDX files during the ```astro build``` process.
+The error message now includes the file path where the frontmatter parsing failed.